-The Financial Mathematics program allows students to study at the intersection of mathematics, statistics, finance, economics and computer science.
+The Financial Mathematics program allows students to study at the intersection of mathematics, statistics, finance, economics, and computer science.
 Within our curriculum, courses are organized by quarter, with the fall quarter focusing on the mathematical foundations of the subject and an introduction to financial markets.
-The winter and spring quarters focus on topics such as statistical risk management, regression analysis, portfolio theory and applications of the mathematical theory of option pricing, as well as fixed income and foreign exchange derivatives.
-In summer quarter students can opt to receive practical training through Project Lab or an internship.
+The winter and spring quarters focus on topics such as statistical risk management, regression analysis, portfolio theory, and applications of the mathematical theory of option pricing, as well as fixed income and foreign exchange derivatives.
+In the Summer Quarter, students can opt to receive practical training through Project Lab or an internship.
 The final fall quarter rounds off the degree with a variety of elective courses.
 Because the concepts introduced build upon each other, part-time students should expect to take more foundational courses first, followed by the more advanced and applied courses.